denoland/deno/docs/getting_started/permissions.md

 - **--allow-plugin** Allow loading plugins.
 Please note that --allow-plugin is an unstable feature.
 - **--allow-read=\<allow-read\>** Allow file system read access.
-You can specify an optional, comma-separated list of directories or files to provide a allow-list of allowed file system access.
+You can specify an optional, comma-separated list of directories or files to provide an allow-list of allowed file system access.
 - **--allow-run** Allow running subprocesses.
 Be aware that subprocesses are not run in a sandbox and therefore do not have the same security restrictions as the deno process.
 Therefore, use with caution.
 - **--allow-write=\<allow-write\>** Allow file system write access.
-You can specify an optional, comma-separated list of directories or files to provide a allow-list of allowed file system access.
+You can specify an optional, comma-separated list of directories or files to provide an allow-list of allowed file system access.

 ### Permissions allow-list